 The Centre of New Zealand, on Botanical Hill at the start of the Maitai Valley, is an iconic walk in Nelson Tasman.

-After reaching the summit you have a few options.
-You could descend via one of Botanical Hill's other tracks.
-Or you can extend your walk further.
-Walk down the eastern side toward Branford Park to the Black Hole swimming hole and return via the Maitai Track; follow the sign to Sir Stanley Whitehead Reserve; or head towards Walters Bluff.
+From the summit, descend via one of Botanical Hill's other tracks.
+Or you extend your walk further by heading down the eastern side toward Branford Park to the Black Hole swimming hole and return via the Maitai Track.
+In the summer, take your togs to go for a swim.

 The Centre of New Zealand walk is steep but short, and family friendly - the main track is suitable for sturdy prams and buggies.